PaulEmmanuelSotir/TivaCopter/readme.md

 TivaCopter
 ========

-TivaCopter is a DIY quadcopter project based on tiva connected launchpad using TI RTOS.
+TivaCopter is a DIY quadcopter project based on Tiva TM4C129XX MCU using TI RTOS.

 Folder structure
 --------